 - A. Utilization management of covered services is a part of the assurance of medically necessary service provision.
-Authorization, which is an aspect of utilization management, validates approval to provide a medically necessary covered service to an eligible Member. - B. Services are based upon a finding of medical necessity, must be directly related to the Member's diagnostic and clinical needs, and are expected to achieve the specific rehabilitative goals detailed in the Member's PCP.
+Authorization, which is an aspect of utilization management, validates approval to provide a medically necessary covered service to an eligible Member.
+All utilization review activity must be documented in the service record and be maintained by the program. - B. Services are based upon a finding of medical necessity, must be directly related to the Member's diagnostic and clinical needs, and are expected to achieve the specific rehabilitative goals detailed in the Member's service plan.
 Medical necessity is determined by North Carolina community practice standards, by 10A NCAC 25A .0201, as verified by WellCare of North Carolina®, who evaluates the request to determine if medical necessity supports intensive services. - C. Medically necessary services are authorized in the most cost-effective modes, if the treatment that is made available is similarly effective as services requested by the Member's physician, therapist, or another licensed practitioner.
 The medically necessary service must be recognized as an accepted method of medical practice or treatment.